vectorlang/vector/docs/language-ref.md

 In this manual, a `typewriter` typeface indicates literal words and characters.
 An *italic* typeface indicates a category with special meaning.
 Lists are presented either inline or using bullets.
-If two items are presented on same line of a bulleted list separated by commas, they are equivalent. &lt;EOL&gt; is used to indicate the end of a line; &lt;epsilon&gt; is used to indicate the empty string.
+If two items are presented on same line of a bulleted list separated by commas, they are equivalent. <EOL> is used to indicate the end of a line; <epsilon> is used to indicate the empty string.
 Backus-Naur Form is used to express the grammar of Vector.

 ## Types